Camping on The Annapurna Circuit, Nepal

 June 2018 Annapurna, Nepal

-When Jordan told me his ambition for the Annapurna Circuit trek I was sceptical.
-“Camping Annapurna?
+Camping on The Annapurna Circuit seemed like a crazy idea when Jordan told me his grand plan.
+He wanted to camp the majority of the way and I was skeptical.
+“Camping at high altitude?
 You want to walk with weight?
-Carrying our own food?.”
+Carrying our own food?."
 I’m not sure when, if ever, I actually agree to this plan, but barely a week after I arrive in Kathmandu we are standing on the outskirts of Besisahar, adjusting our weighty packs and looking towards the mountains.

-The adventure begins first night in, and instantly I see why Jordan wanted to trek this way.
-Annapurna Circuit Trek is one of the most popular treks in Nepal and is equipped for walkers year round.
+The adventure begins the first night in, and instantly I see why Jordan wanted to trek this way.
+The Annapurna Circuit Trek is one of the most popular treks in Nepal and is equipped for walkers year-round.
 Teahouses cater for people the whole way, and local food can be bought in almost every village you pass through.
-Camping Annapurna however, is fairly rare.
-Especially in the off season.
+Camping, however, is fairly rare.
+Especially in the off-season.
 Locals were both delighted and confused to see us pitching the tent.
-“There are tigers here” a young girl tells us “Last year a tiger came down from the hills and killed two buffalo”.
+"There are tigers here," a young girl tells us "Last year a tiger came down from the hills and killed two buffalo".
 After one particularly busy evening with many people stopping to say namaste we do start to choose our sites with privacy in mind.

-Camping Annapurna meant swims in the river, campfires in the evenings, and foraging food along the way.
-For lunch we would either pause and cook something ourselves, or stop at a restaurant.
+Camping on Annapurna meant swims in the river, campfires in the evenings, and foraging food along the way.
+For lunch, we would either pause and cook something ourselves or stop at a restaurant.
 We became adept at looking for local food places, which have no menus and are drastically cheaper than the westernized places.
 Tibetan bread became a staple, and any fresh fruit and veg we could carry we would.

-Camping Annapurna meant falling asleep to the rush and roar of the river every night, and waking to a crows caw from atop the tent at 5am.
-It meant crouching sleepy eyed by the stove making coffee, while the clouds cleared in crisp morning light, and the mountains revealed themselves one by one like pageant queens.
+Camping also meant falling asleep to the rush and roar of the river every night and waking to a crow's caw from atop the tent at 5 am.
+It meant crouching sleepy-eyed by the stove making coffee, while the clouds cleared in the crisp morning light, and the mountains revealed themselves one by one like pageant queens.

-My expectation of Annapurna in the monsoon season, was to be waking and walking in the wet.
+My expectation in the monsoon season was to be walking and walking in the wet.
 I had my rain pants.
 I was prepared for a very damp few weeks.
 In reality, the weather was superb.
-Barely any leeches, sunshine every day, and usually only the rumblings of clouds at around 3.30pm to remind us to look for camp.
+Barely any leeches, sunshine every day, and usually only the rumblings of clouds at around 3.30 pm to remind us to look for camp.
 Can it really be the monsoon season? we wondered, and kept waiting for the skies to open.

 This was the sight that greated us at Tilicho Tal.
 I actually cried and cried.
 Without a doubt it was the most rewarding day of trekking I've ever had.
 As far as we could tell, we had the place to ourselves.